choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 This example divides your users into several groups:

-* `admins` is the "super-admins" group, who can command all servers (and write messages to bizarre unknown topics, although you probably don't care about that since no one's listening).
+* `admins` is the "super-admins" group, who can command all servers.
-* `servers` is the "super-servers" group, who can read and respond to commands on any collective they happen to be listening to.
+* `servers` is the "super-servers" group, who can receive and respond to commands on any collective they believe themselves to be members of.
 * `COLLECTIVE-admins` can only command servers on their specific collective.
-(So `mcollective-admins` is the "sub-super-admins" group: they can command the default collective that all servers are _probably_ subscribed to, but can't just spray messages everywhere the way `admins` can.)
+(Since all servers are probably members of the default `mcollective` collective, the `mcollective-admins` group are sort of the "almost-super-admins.")
-* `COLLECTIVE-servers` can only read and respond to commands on their specific collective.
+* `COLLECTIVE-servers` can only receive and respond to commands on their specific collective.

 Thus, when you define your users in the [authentication setup](#authentication-users-and-groups), you could allow a certain user to command both the EU and UK collectives (but not the US collective) with `groups="eu-collective-admins,uk-collective-admins"`.
 You would probably want most servers to be "super-servers," since each server already gets to choose which collectives to ignore.